allain/ottomaton/README.md

 # ottomaton

 A Node.js toolkit for writing automation script DSLs.
-It is heavily influenced by Cucumber.
+It is heavily influenced by Gherkin.

 ## Installation